The need to print something is currently increasing. It is no surprise that printers have become a necessity in households, offices, and businesses.

 This device is suitable for prototype design, manufacturing, and creative projects, although you need to be prepared to pay a hefty price to purchase one.

-For companies wanting to sell printer appliances in Indonesia, Type Approval Certification Services for ICT Products are available to assist with this process.
-This service includes preparing technical and legal documents, conducting required testing, ensuring compliance with regulations, helping companies streamline the certification process, and giving consumers confidence in certified products. -UN.
+For companies wishing to sell printer products, Dimulti, as a Type Approval Service, can assist with this process.
+Our services include preparing technical and legal documents, conducting necessary testing, ensuring compliance with national regulations, and helping companies streamline the certification process.
+[UN]